grantbarrett/OCR-all-lang-directories/README.md

 ## Acknowledgments

-Special thanks to the developers of `ocrmypdf` and `trash-cli` for their tools that made this script possible.
+Special thanks to the developers of OCRmyPDF and trash-cli for their tools that made this script possible.